groundhoggwp/groundhogg/README.txt

 = 1.0.2 =
 * Added WPGH_Form instance to wpgh_form_code filter
-* Added Columns and Rows to the Funnel Form Editor
+* Added Columns and Rows to the FunnelStepsContainer Form Editor
 * Added base class CSS for frontend forms
 * Fixed text editor bar is now sticky when scrolling.

 = 1.0.1 =
 * Changed to a vastly superior layout in the funnel editor.
 * Fixed load funnel editor scripts in head rather than in footer.
-* Changed editing view for emails to make similar to new Funnel Editor layout.
+* Changed editing view for emails to make similar to new FunnelStepsContainer Editor layout.
 * Fixed load email editor scripts in head instead of footer.

 = 1.0 =